sqlxpert/z-container-api-kafka-aws-terraform/README.md

     </details>

-12. Access the `http://DOMAIN/current_time?name=Paul` method several times (adjust the name as you wish).
+12. Access the `/current_time?name=Paul` method several times (adjust the name as you wish).
 The first use of this method prompts creation of the `events` Kafka topic.
-From now on, use of this method (this method only) will send a message to the `events` Kafka topic.
+From now on, use of this method (not the others) will send a message to the `events` Kafka topic.

     The [AWS MSK event source mapping](https://docs.aws.amazon.com/lambda/latest/dg/with-msk-configure.html#msk-esm-overview)
-    reads the topic and triggers the consumer Lambda function, which logs decoded Kafka messages to the
+    reads from the Kafka topic and triggers the consumer Lambda function, which logs decoded Kafka messages to the
     [HelloApiKafkaConsumer](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DHelloApiKafkaConsumer-LambdaFnLogGrp-)
     CloudWatch log group.